nathannsohh/nathannsohh/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Penultimate Computer Science Major studying in Nanyang Technological University!
+- 🔭 I’m currently a Final Year Computer Science Major studying in Nanyang Technological University!
 - 🌱 I’m an aspiring Software Engineer and I'm passionate about all things tech!
 - 📫 How to reach me: nathansoh@gmail.com